Bounds on Average Effects in Discrete Choice Panel Data Models: Further discussion of the bounds

 Finally, we consider the random coefficient dynamic logit model given by

 For this exercise, we focus on the average effect

 We consider 1000 replications where $n=1000$ and $T\in \left\{ 4,6,8,10 \right\}$, and vary $A_2$ between $-2$ and $2$.
 As in the static logit variant of this model, the supports of $A_{i,1}$ and $A_{2,i}$ are approximated by grids of 50 equidistant points between $-5/5$ and $-7/7$, respectively.
 Figure~\ref{fig:idset_rcd} reveals that the identified set can be quite wide.
 This is in line with the earlier observations for the random coefficient static logit model.
 However, the identified set becomes wider as $A_2$ increases.
 This is similar to the asymmetry observed in the dynamic logit case.
 When $A_2$ is large, $Y_i$ is more likely to be a vector of 1s.
 Hence, again, the effect of $A_{i,2}Y_{i,t-1}$ is hard to distinguish from that of $A_{i,1}$.
-In results not reported here, we observed that the outer bounds do not perform well when the uniform linear program \eqref{eq:UnifOptimization} is used.
-This highlights that in certain cases the uniform linear program can yield too conservative bounds.
+In results not reported here, we observed that the outer bounds tend to be conservative in this particular case when the uniform linear program \eqref{eq:UnifOptimization} is used.
 We therefore used the baseline linear program which utilizes \eqref{eq:linprog1} in obtaining the bounds reported in Figure \ref{fig:idset_rcd}.
 The resulting outer bounds perform well in tracking the identified set as $T$ increases.